 Now, let us explore the scope and work of this function more thoroughly.

-To start our examination, let’s prepare a very small table with four columns.
+To start our examination of the SQL uppercase usage, let’s first prepare a very small table with four columns.
 The first column is the ID column.
 All other columns are character columns – char, varchar, and nvarchar respectively.

 We create the table and populate it using the codes in Listing 1.